 - Global standardization goals are achieved in the United States through sector-specific activities and through alliances and processes provided by companies, associations, standards developing organizations, consortia, and collaborative projects.
-Increasingly, new standards development challenges (smart grid, healthcare, energy efficiency, nanotechnology, cybersecurity, etc.) require significant cross-sectoral collaboration, and new models are evolving to serve these needs. - This market-driven, private sector-led approach to global standardization is substantially different from the approach favored in many other countries.
+Increasingly, new standards development challenges (smart cities, energy efficiency, Internet of Things, nanotechnology, cybersecurity, etc.) require significant cross-sectoral collaboration, and new models are evolving to serve these needs. - This market-driven, private sector-led approach to global standardization is substantially different from the approach favored in many other countries.

 - Emerging economies understand that standards are synonymous with development and request standards-related technical assistance programs from donor countries.
-Increasingly our trading partners utilize such programs to influence the selection of standards by these economies and create favorable trade alliances. - Policies that protect patents, trademarks, and other intellectual property are not universally or rigorously applied.
+Increasingly, the U.S. and its trading partners utilize such programs to influence the selection of standards by these economies and create favorable trade alliances. - Policies that protect patents, trademarks, and other intellectual property are not universally or rigorously applied.
 The standardization process must respect the rights of intellectual property owners while ensuring users have access to the intellectual property rights (IPR) incorporated into standards. - When standards are utilized as non-tariff barriers to trade, the ability of U.S.-based companies and technologies to compete in the international marketplace is adversely affected. - Standardization and the manner in which agreements are reached between suppliers and customers continue to evolve and are influenced by advances in technology.
 Stakeholders are no longer willing in all cases to operate within the boundaries of the formal standards system, and they continue to explore new modalities of standards development.
-Organizations such as consortia and Internet-based processes that enable worldwide participation of stakeholders are creating an innovative environment that is becoming increasingly important in the global marketplace. - The service industry sector has a significant and rapidly growing presence in the global economy and workforce.
+Organizations such as consortia and Internet-based processes that enable worldwide participation of stakeholders are creating an innovative environment that reflects changing needs in the global marketplace. - The service industry sector has a significant and rapidly growing presence in the global economy and workforce about 78% or \$10.3 trillion of the U.S. GDP in 2012.
+But the services industry is quite diverse, from utilities, IT, and finance to tourism, healthcare, education, and retail, and each of these areas has different needs and priorities for standardization for services, systems, and personnel.
 The United States must devote more attention to understanding the needs of the service industry sector and establishing service standards initiatives to meet those needs.